tarql/tarql/README.md

 # Tarql: SPARQL for Tables

 Tarql is a command-line tool for converting CSV files to RDF using SPARQL 1.1 syntax.
+It's written in Java and based on Apache ARQ.

 ## Introduction